andrewcannan/elite-pt-pro/README.md

 ### Homepage

 Homepage is available to all users but the content differs dependant on wether or not the user is logged in and what user is logged in i.e member, trainer, admin.
+Has an auto-slider of 4 images in the background to visually show the purpose of the site as a gym.

 <details>
 <summary>Homepage Logged Out</summary></summary>